shuhaowu/Funnel/README.md

 `<p><code>Hello, I'm from section left!</code></p>`. `{{ sectionright }}` will
 give you `<p>Hello, I'm from section right!</p>`.

-Last feature, in the meta file, you can specify a page to be rendered from a different template under the templates directory.
+Last feature, in the meta description, you can specify a page to be rendered from a different template under the templates directory.
 Example:

     {